dakanji/RefindPlus/README.md

-continue_on_warning   |Proceed as if a key was pressed after screen warnings (for unattended boot) csr_dynamic           |Actively enables or disables the SIP Policy on Macs csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates decline_apfs_load     |Disables built in provision of APFS filesystem capability decline_apfs_mute     |Disables suppression of verbose APFS text on boot decline_apfs_sync     |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot") decline_apple_fb      |Disables provision under some circumstances of missing AppleFramebuffers
+continue_on_warning   |Proceed as if a key was pressed after screen warnings (for unattended boot) csr_dynamic           |Actively enables or disables the SIP Policy on Macs csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates decline_apfs_load     |Disables inbuilt provision of APFS filesystem capability decline_apfs_mute     |Disables suppression of verbose APFS text on boot decline_apfs_sync     |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot") decline_apple_fb      |Disables provision under some circumstances of missing AppleFramebuffers